insilentio/Badminton/README.md

 ## Output

 PDF with 2 pages:\
 First page contains mainly data of most current year (determined by the latest tab in the members' presence file).
-Second page contains some cumulative data since 2004 (bgininning of statistics).\
+Second page contains some cumulative data since 2004 (beginning of statistics).

 ## Known issues

--   There is currrently no parameter to choose the current year.
+-   There is currrently no parameter to choose the current year
--   Code is not following functional programming guidelines.
+-   Code is not following functional programming guidelines
--   PNG must be created manually.
+-   PNG must be created manually
--   Members file is an Apple Numbers file and must be converted with Excel to an xlsx file.
+-   Members file is an Apple Numbers file and must be converted with Excel to an xlsx file